Is Stem Cell Therapy Legal in Canada?

 Could treatment benefits not merely be a placebo effect?

 Some health professionals have highlighted the influence that natural history and placebo may have in the improvement a patient may see after a stem cell treatment.
 Our team discusses that topic at great length in our meetings.
-To account for some of these effects, we try to consider many of the factors that have brought the patient to seek treatment like stem cell therapy.
+To account for some of these effects, we try to consider many of the factors that have brought the patient to seek treatment like regenerative medicine.

 Many patients have a prolonged history of low back pain that is unrelenting and affecting their ability to function as they would desire.
 Many of these same patients have tried several different treatment options, which are not immune to the confounding factors of placebo and regression to the mean and experience little to no sustained relief from their complaint.
 We consider this issue seriously, but equally so, we take the first-hand accounts of sustained pain relief and restoration of normal function from the patients who have received relief, where other treatments have failed, seriously as well.